There’s far more to your hormone imbalance than too much soy.

 Best practices to improve your hormone imbalance

-I hope I’ve convinced you that the environment you live in is not fit for hormone balance.
+The environment you live in is not fit for balanced hormones.
 There are far too many products you’re exposed to every day that mimic estrogen. if you want to balance your hormones, you need to take action against synthetic estrogens!

 Below I offer a list of introductory steps you can take towards hormone balance tomorrow: